Listed on this page are our direct Bender

 removed.

 1.4.3.2.3.2.1.3.5.5.
 Jakob Kamuf, 5-6-1884--8-26-1914, the fifth of ten children of Johann Kamuf and Maria Josefa Göbel born in Rettigheim.
 On 7-8-1911 in Rettigheim, Jakob Kamuf married 1.1.1.1.4.1.5.3.3.3.4.
 Ottilie Kamuf, 11-26-1885--7-18-1936, the fourth of four children of Josefine Wittmeier and Sebastian Kamuf born and died in Rettigheim.
 Jakob was a factory leader and lived at Mascher Str.
 29. He died at Ban de Sapt/Lothr.
 [Lorraine] as a German soldier in The Great War.
 The French War Office has announced [7-25-1914] that they have captured some very powerful German defensive organizations in the Ban-de-Sapt region of the Vosges Mountains.
 More than 800 prisoners and 6 machine guns were taken.
-Jakob Kamuf is my Bender / Blaies generation's 5th cousin, 2 generations removed.
-Jakob Kamuf's name is on on the plaque in St Nickolas Catholic Church displayed on the Rettigheim village church wall.
+Jakob Kamuf is my Bender / Fries / Blaies generation's 5th cousin, 2 generations removed.
+Jakob Kamuf's name is on the plaque in St Nikolas Catholic Church displayed on the Rettigheim village church wall.

 1.2.3.7.1.6.2.2.1.9.
 Adam Dumm, 10-7-1889--9-25-1914, the ninth of sixteen children of Franz Martin Dumm and Maria Sauer born in Rettigheim.
 Adam Dumm like his three brothers was a soldier in the German Army in The Great War and was killed in France.
 Adam was a shoemaker and never married.
 Adam Dumm is with those names of the village displayed on the Rettigheim village church wall.
-Adam Dumm is my generations 6th cousin, 1 generation removed.
+Adam Dumm is my generation 6th cousin, 1 generation removed.

 1.2.3.4.8.1.7.4.2.4.
 Josef Kleinlagel,

-5-17-1895--10-10-1914, born in Rettigheim but died in Sarrburg, Germany
+5-17-1895--10-10-1914, born in Rettigheim but died in Saarburg, Germany

 in The Great War.
 The fourth of five children